Maccraft123/deb-to-go/README.md

 You have to hold down "recovery" button in order to boot it, console is on internal UART header, 115200 baud rate

+Work-In-Progress, not intended for use without mouse and keyboard

 To build and install:
 ```
 ./make-all